The current state of play

 Powered by contractors and temporary workers, employers have the agility to respond to changing market requirements building bespoke workforces rapidly when and where they are needed.
 A critical element to the success and recovery of the UK as it progresses forwards with vaccination programmes and COVID-19 restrictions easing.
 Contractors are now specialists who deliver their expertise when in demand, across an array of industries, opening up the possibility for great rewards.

-Adding fuel to the temporary worker supply chain fire
+Powering to the temporary workforce supply chain

 This growing segment of employment is fueling an expanding layer of companies between the company requiring the work and the specialist delivering.
 These recruiters, Professional Employer Organisations (PEOs) and ‘umbrella companies’, offer solutions to paying salaries to, and taxes on behalf, of contractors.